yazi-rs/yazi-rs.github.io/docs/tips.md

 desc = "Create a tab and enter the hovered directory"
 ```

-## Smart tab switch: create tab if the tab being switched to does not exist {#smart-tab-switch}
+## Smart tab switch: create tab if the tab being switched to does not exist {#smart-switch}

 Save these lines as `~/.config/yazi/plugins/smart-tab-switch.yazi/init.lua`: